itpp-labs/misc-addons/web_debranding/README.rst

 7. Replaces "Odoo" in Dialog Box
 8. Replaces "Odoo" in strings marked for translation.
 9. Replaces default favicon to a custom one
-10. **Hides Modules menu** (by default, only admin user see Modules menu.
+10. **Hides Apps menu** (by default, only admin user see Apps menu.
 You could change it via tick "Show Modules Menu" in user's access rights tab)
 11. Removes odoo.com bindings (via disable_openerp_online module)

 By default the module replaces "Odoo" to "Software".
 To configure